matrix-org/matrix-spec-proposals/proposals/2802-full-abstraction.md

-# Full Abstraction MSC

-# MSCXXXX: Full Abstraction
+# MSC2802: Full Room Abstraction

 This proposal aims to provide a re-imagining of the Matrix Specification, making it less opinionated towards Instant-Messaging, abstracting it, while preserving all features currently encoded in the spec.